otrv4/otrv4/otrv4.md

 - The cryptographic primitives and protocols have been updated:
   - Deniable Authenticated Key Exchange using Spawn [2].
   - Key management using the Double Ratchet Algorithm [6].
+(TODO: something here about the smaller primitive upgrades?
+Move to XSalsa?)

 ## High Level Overview